-Career Services informs students of employment opportunities and career events via the CareerLink career services management tool, email, LinkedIn, and postings on Student Experience bulletin boards.
+Career Services informs students of employment opportunities and career events via the Handshake management tool, email, Ollienet, and postings on Student Experience bulletin boards.
 Career Services also gathers data on graduate employment.
 Students and alumni are encouraged to notify Career Services when they obtain employment in their field.